jasonjoh/php-tutorial/README.md

 	<p>Access Token: <?php echo $tokens['access_token'] ?></p>

 Save your changes and restart the app.
 This time, after you sign in, you should see an access token displayed.
-Now let's update `./authorize.php` one more time to save the access token into a session variable and redirect back to the home page.
+Now let's update `./authorize.php` one more time to get the user's email address, save the access token and email address into session variables, and redirect back to the home page.

 #### Updated contents of `./authorize.php` ####